kawangwong/visual_scanning_game/README.md

 The module used is [art](https://pypi.org/project/art/), which is a pip module that can convert user input text into an ASCII art, with many different options of style and output.

 Currently, the program will prompt the user for the number of rounds they wish to participate in.
 It will also print out a score in the end.
 It will also create a text file post round for saved user data by default, which can be changed through modifying the functionfile.py file from True to False.
 A custom file name function can be utilized by adding a single space name after the command to run the program.
-Purpose of save function for scoring in case this was used as a metric assessment or repeated assessment.
-That can be implemented as an optional function.
+Purpose of save function is for scoring in case this was used as a metric assessment or repeated assessment.
+This can be enabled or disabled.

 There is also a function that can be set so the user can set specific letters that they want to test the users on.